 Create web forms with the Form Builder.
-You can access the Form Builder page by selecting the “Create Form Template” button on the Web Forms page.
-As you create your web form, you can see how your web form looks like with the form preview area at the right side of the page.
+You can access the Form Builder page by selecting the “Create Web Form” button on the Web Forms page.
+As you create your web form, you can see how your web form looks like with the form preview area on the right side of the page.

 Here you can set the name of the web form, trigger actions upon form submission, and change the visuals of the form.